slesinger/georamos/docs/index.md

 - redraw panel after refresh
 - seq files
 - remove ce00 debug from network.asm
+- create abstract class that all backends will implement
 - cd to directories
 - cd to D64 like a directory
 - header for network backend